 Seated Toe Towel Scrunches

 This one is probably the easiest exercise but is highly effective for plantar fasciitis.
 First, sit on a chair maintaining an upright position.
 Your one foot would be resting on a towel.

 Now spread your toes.
 Then curl your toes to scrunch and bring the towel close to you.
 Do this movement 10 times for a single set.
 For good results, do 2 sets in a day.

 You can do this exercise by standing or sitting on a chair.
 Take a tennis ball or golf ball then start rolling it using your bottom feet.

 Place your toe on the ball then go back and forth rolling the ball.
-This will ensure to loosen up the stiffness of your plantar fascia tissue and let it stretch over time.
+This will help to loosen up the stiffness of your plantar fascia tissue and let it stretch over time.

 Plantar fasciitis is not an easy-to-carry problem when you belong to the sports community.
 It can make you sit for months if you ignore the issue.

-You are lucky that currently on market many shoes are available that are packed with plantar fasciitis-friendly features like proper arch support, high-level padding- cushioning, heel support, high energy transferability, and impact absorbent feature.
+You are lucky that currently on the market many shoes are available that are packed with plantar fasciitis-friendly features like proper arch support, high-level padding- cushioning, heel support, high energy transferability, and impact absorbent features.